MauricioCa07/DHCP-Project/README.md

 - **Subnet Mask and DNS Assignment**
 - **UDP Socket Communication** for DHCP messages

-## 🤝 Contributing
-Contributions are welcome!
-If you'd like to improve this project, feel free to submit a **pull request**.
-Please ensure your code follows the repository's coding standards.

-## 📜 License
-This project is licensed under the MIT License.
-Feel free to use and modify it as you like!

 ## 🧑‍💻 Author
 - **MauricioCa07** - Original creator of this project.

-## 📬 Contact
-For any questions or issues, please create an **issue** in the repository or reach out directly via GitHub.

 ---